 What can we learn from an African theological perspective?

 The following is not an exhaustive list but rather important points.
-It is also to important to mention that there are many British and European pastors who have this view as well.
-In essence, these views and perspectives are not exclusive to African Pentecostal Christians but rather an emphasis of expressions.
+It is also important to mention that there are many British and European pastors who have this view as well.
+In essence, these views and perspectives are not exclusive to African Pentecostal Christians but rather an emphasis of expression.

 Secondly is a hermeneutic that focuses on the community that receives the text rather than on those that produced it.
 This means what does the text means for the community today rather than been lost in who wrote the gospel of John?
 Was it John or one of his disciples.
 Knowing who wrote the books of the Bible are important for contextual reading but sometimes that exercise takes over what it means for us now.